Is New Caledonia Safe to Visit? 9 Safety Tips for Travelers

 Hygiene and sanitation standards are good in New Caledonia's resorts, but they may be less so when you venture out to the outer islands.
 While the vast majority of visitors don't need to be concerned about water-borne disease and parasites, adventurous travelers should be cautious and carry a medical kit when going off the beaten track.

-However, Dengue Fever is common in the warm and wet months of February to May.
-There's no vaccination, so do your best to avoid mosquito bite – wear long loose-fitting clothing, cover exposed skin in insect repellent day and night, make sure your room is mosquito-proof otherwise sleep under a mosquito net.
+However, dengue fever, Zika virus, and chikungunya are common in the warm and wet months of January to May.
+There's currently no travel vaccine for dengue or Zika, so do your best to avoid mosquito bites – wear long loose-fitting clothing, cover exposed skin in insect repellent day and night, and make sure your room is mosquito-proof (otherwise, sleep under a mosquito net0.

 Tip out any stagnant water you see sitting around your accommodation.

-If you do get sick or have an accident, the three hospitals on the main island, Grand Terre (the locals call it "Le Caillou" - the rock), can treat routine ailments and handle most emergencies very well.
-But if you don't have travel insurance expect to pay upfront – and pay a lot!
-Costs for medical treatment in New Caledonia are high, so traveling here without travel insurance is not a good idea.
+If you do get sick or have an accident, the three hospitals on the main island, Grand Terre (the locals call it “Le Caillou” - the pebble), can treat routine ailments and handle most emergencies very well.
+But if you don't have travel insurance, expect to pay upfront – and pay a lot!
+Costs for medical treatment in New Caledonia are high.

 If you require complex treatment you'll need to be evacuated to Australia, which is 930mi (1,500km) to the west, so be prepared for a huge medical evacuation bill.

-Scuba diving is popular activity all over New Caledonia, but there's only one decompression chamber, in Noumea.
+Scuba diving is a popular activity all over New Caledonia, but there's only one decompression chamber, in Nouméa.
 If you're on an outer island, it's going to be a while before help arrives or you can be transferred to Grand Terre, and it's expensive.

-Tap water in Noumea and most resorts is safe to drink, but your other option is to boil water (for at least one minute) or carry water purification tablets when visiting the outer islands.
-Ask your accommodation staff if the water is safe to drink, just in case there's contamination.
+Tap water in Nouméa and most resorts is safe to drink, but your other option is to boil water (for at least one minute) or carry water purification tablets when visiting the outer islands.
+Ask your accommodation staff if the water is safe to drink in case there's contamination.

-You can hire a car, 4WD, scooter or bicycle.
-Your driver's license from home is all you need.
-But if you decide to try your hand at a motorcycle or scooter make sure you have the proper license.
+You can rent a car, 4WD, scooter, motorbike, or bicycle.
+To rent a car, your driver's license from home is all you need (provided it’s officially translated into French) or an international driver’s license.
+But if you decide to try your hand at a motorcycle or scooter, consider travel insurance and be sure to comply with its requirements, such as riding with a helmet and being appropriately licensed to ride in your home country.
 Being on holiday doesn't magically give you the right (or ability) to ride on two wheels.
-Driving unlicensed may cause problems if you have to make a travel insurance claim for injury.

-Tropical storms and cyclones (hurricanes) are common November to April, but storms can happen at anytime.
-Because there is limited capacity to leave New Caledonia by commercial flight, it is customary to ride-out any cyclone or storm.
+Tropical storms and cyclones (hurricanes) are common November to May, but storms can happen at any time.
+Because there is limited capacity to leave New Caledonia by commercial flight, it’s possible you may have to ride out the cyclone or storm.
 Your hotel will advise you on where to take shelter.

 Get a travel insurance quote for New Caledonia